Top 10 Gorgeous Temples in Singapore You Should Not Miss

 4. Kong Meng San Phor Kark See Monastery

 Singapore’s largest Buddhist monastery is somewhat of an exotic Buddhist wonderland in recent years.
 Nestled in the heart of the city-state and originally a small forest temple, this beloved Buddhist institution has since grown into a sprawling complex that includes gardens, a decorative corridor, and even a huge golden stupa.
-More popularly known among Singaporeans as Guang Ming Shan (Bright Hill, the location of the site), the monastery is today one of the foremost Buddhist institutions of Singapore, with elaborate veneration ceremonies conducted each year during Vesak Day.
-Of note, Kong Meng San Phor Kark See Monastery is doubly famous for its second abbot, the Venerable Hong Choon.
-The abbot is popularly believed by older Singaporeans to be one of the personal advisors of Singapore’s founding Prime Minister Lee Kuan Yew.
+Among Singaporeans, the temple is also more popularly known as Guang Ming Shan (Bright Hill, the location of the site), and today, the monastery is one of the foremost Buddhist institutions of Singapore, with elaborate veneration ceremonies conducted each year during Vesak Day.
+Of note, Kong Meng San Phor Kark See Monastery is doubly famous locally because of its second abbot, the Venerable Hong Choon.
+The abbot is popularly believed by older Singaporeans to be one of the personal advisors of Singapore’s founding Prime Minister, Lee Kuan Yew.
 During Lee’s funeral in 2015, 15 years after the passing of the abbot, Phor Kark See conducted the primary Buddhist prayer rituals for him.
 Various other famous Singaporean Chinese personalities also received their final rites from the monastery.

 Access Information: The easiest way to reach this temple complex is to head to Bishan MRT Station on the North-South Line and Circle Line.
 From there, cut across the shopping complex to the Bus Interchange to hop onto Service 410.
 (Additional payment required) The bus stops right before the complex, the seventh station as of 2018.